 The Fund for Global Human Rights UK is a registered charity dedicated to supporting frontline human rights defenders in places of great need, but with minimal access to funding.
 (Charity number 1151043).
 Your donation is a lifeline for these activists, who are building societies based on equality, justice and accountability.

 Staff is shared with the Fund’s US office.
-We have seven UK-based staff members:
+We currently have nine UK-based staff members:

 Naima Allcock Project Manager

-Naima joined the Fund in July 2015 and currently serves as Development Officer.
+Naima joined the Fund in July 2015 and currently serves as Project Manager.
 She is a graduate of the University of Cambridge where she studied French and Spanish, with an emphasis on post-colonial Francophone African literature.
 Whilst a student at Cambridge, Naima spent a year in Côte d’Ivoire during which time she interned for an international NGO.
 Prior to joining the fund, Naima pursued graduate studies in Francophone literature and Anthropology at the University of California Berkeley.
 Naima speaks fluent French, advanced Spanish and is conversant in Swahili and Kinyarwanda.

-John M. Kabia Program Officer for West Africa
+John M. Kabia Program Officer for Thematic Initiatives

-John joined the Fund as its Program Officer for West Africa in June 2012.
+John joined the Fund as a Program Officer in June 2012.
 Most recently, he was with the Tim Parry Johnathan Ball Foundation for Peace based in the UK, where he developed and facilitated peace and human rights training programs for victims and survivors of conflict and human rights abuses.
 He also has experience working with human rights organizations and networks in his native Sierra Leone and has authored a series of research publications on human rights, conflict and peacebuilding in West Africa.
 John holds a PhD in conflict, security and development from the University of Bradford.
-John is based in Warrington, UK.